nackdai/aten/README.md

 - Bi-Directional Path Tracing
   - Only Area Light
 - Scene Definition by XML
-  - Not specify all definitions.
+  - Can not specify all definitions.
 - Only for Windows.
+  - Only for Visual Studio 2015.
+- There are some Japanese comments...

 ## Under Construction Works